 Since 2001 our firm has been surveying Vermont employers about their benefit and HR practices and we’re pleased to announce that the 2017 Survey Results are now available.
-This year’s survey covers health insurance, life and disability insurance, wellness programs, voluntary benefits, paid time off (PTO), workplace practices, and much more.
+This year’s survey covers health insurance, dental plans, wellness programs and supplemental benefits, HR Technology and workplace practices.
+This year's survey also features a section on retirement plans which is conducted on a biannual basis.
 See below for how to download the survey.

 2017 HR Survey Results Now In

 The Most Comprehensive Human Resource Data in Vermont

 The Hickok & Boardman HR Intelligence Employee Benefits Survey captures detailed data on a number of topics so that HR professionals can compare industry norms and benchmark their own benefits plan and HR practices to remain competitive in attracting and retaining the best talent.
 It is the most comprehensive data set of its kind in Vermont and can help an employer of any size in managing their talent.
 For a customized benchmarking report, please contact Stacey Sharp through the form on the right.

 Who Can Download the Survey?

 Any verified employer in Vermont may download the survey results, but only those who participated in it may do so for free.
 For those employers that didn’t participate, they can still receive the results, but there is a cost of $300 to do so.